Atlantic County Executive: History

-Starting in 1967, the county had been governed by a seven-member Board of Chosen Freeholders, all elected at large, having been reduced from a maximum of 35 members that had been reached in 1966, under a form in which each municipality in the county was represented by a freeholder.
+Starting in 1967, the county had been governed by a seven-member Board of Chosen Freeholders, all elected at large, having been reduced from a maximum of 35 members reached in 1966 under a form in which a freeholder represented each municipality.
 Under the pre-1967 system, each municipality had freeholders, but in a manner that gave disproportionate representation to smaller municipalities.
-Corbin City's 238 residents had two representatives, while Atlantic City, with more than 60,000 residents, had four freeholders.
+Corbin City's 238 residents had two representatives, while Atlantic City, with over 60,000 residents, had four freeholders.

-In 1972, the state passed the Optional County Charter Law, which provided for four different manners in which a county could be governed, including by an executive, and administrator, a board president or a county supervisor.
+In 1972, the state passed the Optional County Charter Law, which provided for four different manners in which a county could be governed, including by an executive, an administrator, a board president or a county supervisor.

-The county established a Charter Study Commission in 1973, which recommended the changes that were ultimately accepted.
+The county established a Charter Study Commission in 1973, recommending the ultimately accepted changes.
 In November 1974, Atlantic County voters changed the county governmental form under the Optional County Charter Law to the county executive form.
 The charter provided for an executive directly by the voters and a nine-member Board of Chosen Freeholders, responsible for legislation.
-The executive is elected to a four-year term and the freeholders are elected to staggered three-year terms, of which four are elected from the county on an at-large basis and five of the freeholders represent equally populated districts.
+The executive is elected to a four-year term, and the freeholders are elected to staggered three-year terms, of which four are elected from the county on an at-large basis, and five freeholders represent equally populated districts.

-Atlantic County joins Bergen, Essex, Hudson and Mercer counties as one of the five of 21 New Jersey counties with an elected executive.
+Atlantic County joins Bergen, Essex, Hudson, and Mercer counties as one of the five of 21 New Jersey counties with an elected executive.